UPDATED – FEBRUARY, 2021

 At the same time, employers faced a related problem: Despite the ESA having an intricate protocol for temporary layoffs, under the common law there is no such thing as a temporary layoff unless it is provided for in an enforceable employment contract.
 Therefore, many employees without such a contract could claim that they had been constructively dismissed under the common law because of a temporary layoff allowed by the ESA.
 If those employees were ultimately successful, they would be entitled to damages for wrongful dismissal.
 Employers were, therefore, hoping for the Ontario government to change the ESA to address these issues.

-The government made its move on Friday, May 29, 2020 when it released a new regulation under the ESA (O. Reg.
-228/20 which pertains to “Infectious Disease Emergency Leave”).
+The government originally made its move on Friday, May 29, 2020 when it released a new regulation under the ESA (O. Reg.
+228/20 which pertains to “Infectious Disease Emergency Leave”), and which was most recently amended by O. Reg 765/20 on December 16, 2020.
 However, instead of benefiting employers by extending the 13-week layoff deadline and clearly changing the common law (even temporarily), the government made some unforeseen changes that appear to be of greater benefit to employees.

-A COVID-19-related layoff is now an infectious disease emergency leave
+A COVID-19-related layoff is deemed an infectious disease emergency leave

-1. Until further notice, the ESA temporary layoff deadlines are now irrelevant for COVID-19 related layoffs since March 1.
-This takes some pressure off employers and can save them from having to make severance payments.
+1. Until July 3, 2021, the ESA temporary layoff deadlines are now irrelevant for COVID-19 related layoffs since March 1, 2020.
+This takes some pressure off employers with employment contracts containing a clear right to temporarily lay off employees and can save them from having to make severance payments.
 Some employers will also be relieved from maintaining group benefits.
 However, the government achieved this by deeming these layoffs to be an unpaid, statutory leaves of absence dubbed Infectious Disease Emergency Leave (or “IDEL”).
 Like all leaves under the ESA, IDEL creates special rights for employees and certain obligations for employers that do not exist in a temporary layoff scenario.

 2. While on an initial reading of O.Reg.
 228/20 it appears that the government temporarily eliminated the common law rule that temporary layoffs amount to constructive dismissal without a contractual right to layoff, a closer reading of it and the ESA as a whole may not support such a quick conclusion.

-Not only that, but we may see an increase in constructive dismissal claims in the meantime.
+As a result, we may see an increase in constructive dismissal claims under the common law both before and after July 3, 2021.

 The Fine Print

 O. Reg.
 228/20 begins by establishing a “COVID-19 period” (“the period beginning on March 1, 2020 and ending on the date that is six weeks after the day that the emergency declared by Order in Council 518/2020 (Ontario Regulation 50/20) on March 17, 2020 pursuant to section 7.0.1 of the Emergency Management and Civil Protection Actis terminated or disallowed”).
-In plain English: We have been in the COVID-19 period since March 1, 2020 and will be until further notice from the Ontario government.
+In plain English: We have been in the COVID-19 period since March 1, 2020 and will be until July 3, 2021.

 Infectious Disease Emergency Leave (“IDEL”)